status-im/nimbus-eth2/docs/the_nimbus_book/src/medalla-troubleshooting.md

 # Troubleshooting Medalla

 As it stands, we are continuously making improvements to both stability and memory usage.
 So please make sure you keep your client up to date!
-This means restarting your node and updating your software regularly (we recommend doing this at least once a day).
+This means restarting your node and updating your software regularly from the `devel` branch (we recommend doing this at least once a day).

+> **Note:** While the `master` branch of the `nim-beacon-chain` repository is more stable, the latest updates happen in the `devel` branch which is (usually) merged into master every week on Tuesday.

 To update and restart, run `git pull`, `make update`, followed by `make medalla`:

 ```
 cd nim-beacon-chain
+git checkout devel
 git pull
 make update # Update dependencies
 make medalla # Restart using same keys as last run